kbittneruncc/megr2157-portfolio/docs/assignments/A05/index.md

 - Minimum diametral interference: 0.0003 in.
 - Maximum diametral interference: 0.0012 in.

 The shaft must be manufactured to these limits.
-An exactly 1.0000-inch shaft would not produce the specified interference fit.
+A 1.0000-inch shaft would not produce the specified interference fit.

 Source: Machinery’s Handbook, Table 11, page 659.

 ![Link FN1 fit calculations](link-fn1-fit.png)

 Figure 40.
-FN1 hole and shaft limits for the nominal 1-inch connection, including minimum and maximum diametral interference.
+FN1 hole and shaft limits for the 1-inch connection.

 ### FN1 Manufacturing and Assembly Method